amansahil/FireChat/README.md

 # FireChat
-FireChat is a chat app integrated with Firebase and Google translate API created for a code workshop hosted by the The Assembly.
+FireChat is a chat app integrated with Firebase and Google translate API.
 Users can enter their name, choose their preferred language and join a chat room.
 No matter what language other users use, the text will be translated to the users selected language enabling a multi-lingual platform.

 # Setting up firebase